AdobeDocs/experience-manager-65.en/help/forms/using/install-configure-document-services.md

 * You can go online within 7 days of the first launch of your Adobe product to complete an online activation and registration or use an internet-enabled device and your product's serial number to complete this process.
 For detailed instructions, see [Offline Activation](https://exception.licenses.adobe.com/aoes/aoes/v1/t1?locale=en).

 +++

++++ Unable to convert Word or Excel file to PDF on Windows Server

+When user tries to convert Word or Excel files to PDF on Microsoft Windows Server, the following error is encountered as:

+*Error message from the primary converter:
+ALC-PDG-015-003-The system cannot open the input file.
+Please submit your file again or contact your system administrator.*

+To resolve the issue, see [Unable to convert Word or Excel file to PDF on Windows Server](/help/forms/using/disable-uac-for-pdfgconfiguration.md).

 ## Next steps {#next-steps}